Is social media fundraising effective?

 Social media fundraising platforms

 With 7 out of 10 Americans being on social media, you need to learn where your target audience is and what social channels they prefer.

-Every social media user has an average of 5.4 accounts i.e. they are present on at least 5 different platforms.
-You need to figure out which among these makes the most sense for your organization to target.
-Consider asking these questions:
+Every social media user has an average of 8.4 accounts, i.e., they are present on at least 8 different platforms.
+You need to figure out which among these makes the most sense for your organization to target for fundraising through social media.

 - Which is most frequented by your audience?

 - On which platform can you gain maximum engagement from your audience?